zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_storage_volume.rst

 properties
   Dictionary with desired properties for the storage volume.
-Used for ``state=present``; ignored for ``state=absent|facts``.
+Used for \ :literal:`state=present`\ ; ignored for \ :literal:`state=absent|facts`\ .
 Dictionary key is the property name with underscores instead of hyphens, and dictionary value is the property value in YAML syntax.
 Integer properties may also be provided as decimal strings.

   The possible input properties in this dictionary are the properties defined as writeable in the data model for Storage Volume resources (where the property names contain underscores instead of hyphens), with the following exceptions:

-  * ``name``: Cannot be specified because the name has already been specified in the ``name`` module parameter.
+  \* \ :literal:`name`\ : Cannot be specified because the name has already been specified in the \ :literal:`name`\  module parameter.

-  Properties omitted in this dictionary will remain unchanged when the storage volume already exists, and will get the default value defined in the data model for storage volumes in the :term:`HMC API` when the storage volume is being created.
+  Properties omitted in this dictionary will remain unchanged when the storage volume already exists, and will get the default value defined in the data model for storage volumes in the :term:\`HMC API\` when the storage volume is being created.

   | **required**: False
   | **type**: dict